Diagnosing symplecticity in simulations of high-dimensional Hamiltonian systems: On the symplecticity of low regularity Hamiltonian systems

-As $h\to0$, one recovers the expected value of $\pi$.
-However, for any finite time-step, one incurs an $O(h^2)$ error in the loop integral value.
-Similarly, if one defines the Strang splitting updates to be:
+Thus, the position-first Lie-Trotter update happens to preserve this particular loop integral, while the momentum-first update fails to preserve it for any nonzero time-step.
+Similarly, if one defines the Strang splitting updates to be